Our blog

 The GreenBox is the perfect cradle and nursery for many large plants!

-If you start only in mid-May (after the so-called Ice Saints, the last night frosts of the fading winter half-year) with the sowing, summer and early autumn can be already past, before the fruits are large enough to begin with the maturity like e.g. tomatoes, Chillies or peppers.
-Also, in a golden October, the number of daily hours of sunlight is simply much shorter than in July.
-Therefore, it makes sense to bring forward the crops - some of them very exotic - in the protected indoor space under ideal conditions.
-In due course, we can finally put them outdoors with a handsome growth advantage.
+If you only start in mid-May (after the so-called ice saints(after the last night frosts of the fading winter half-year), summer and early fall can be over before the fruits are big enough to start ripening, such as tomatoes, chillies or peppers.
+Even in a golden October, the number of daily hours of sunshine is simply much shorter than in July.
+It therefore makes sense to grow these - sometimes very exotic - crops indoors under ideal conditions.
+When the time comes, we can then plant them outdoors with a considerable head start.

 It all depends on the right time